Harmonic Analysis and Function Spaces

 Overview of Research

-I use a variety of methods to study connections between properties of functions and their Fourier transforms.
-For instance, in my 1997 paper in the Tohoku Mathematics Journal, I consider integrable functions on the real line with nonnegative transforms, and show that such functions are square-integrable in some neighbourhood of the origin if and only if their transforms are locally integrable and globally square-integrable.
-That leads to new proofs that such functions need not be globally square-integrable, and these methods extend to some situations where the conclusions are new.
+I use various methods to study connections between properties of functions and their Fourier transforms.
+For instance, in my 1997 paper in the Tohoku Mathematics Journal, I considered integrable functions on the real line with nonnegative transforms, and showed that such functions are square-integrable in some neighbourhood of the origin if and only if

 Sometimes my own methods do not satisfy me, and I return to a key instance where they worked, and reprove those conclusions in a different way that extends to new situations.
-My paper in the Pacific Journal of Mathematics in 1969 contains two proofs of particular fact, one by a method in the folklore and one due to me; the latter allowed me to also prove some new results.
-In the Proceedings of the American Mathematical Society in 1974 and in Arkiv for Mathematik in 1979, I reproved the same particular fact in new ways, because those methods led to new results of great interest to me.
+My paper in the Pacific Journal of Mathematics in 1969 contains three proofs of a particular fact, two by known methods

 Home | UBC Math